 - Personal statement

 - Transcript and transcript analysis

-- TOEFL or IELTS score (250 on the computer-based or 100 on the Internet-based TOEFL or 7.0 for IELTS)
+- TOEFL or IELTS score (minimum score of 100 on the Internet-based TOEFL or 7.0 for IELTS)

 - Statement of financial proof